hammerheim-game/hammerheim-rules/5-warbands.md

 pistols.
 The knives are long and serrated and are often rusty or smeared in rotten corpses to ensure that the any non-lethal wound becomes infected.
-The Clan members do not need to wear armour since their bodies are hardened by the diseases they carry they feel little pain, they rely on their thick fur to protect them.
-The robes themselves offer protection equal to soft leather and will be considered as light armour when combined with the scattered pieces of chain mail or plate that some plague monks do wear underneath their putrid robes.
+The Clan members do not need to wear armor since their bodies are hardened by the diseases they carry they feel little pain, they rely on their thick fur to protect them.
+The robes themselves offer protection equal to soft leather and will be considered as light armor when combined with the scattered pieces of chain mail or plate that some plague monks do wear underneath their putrid robes.